 The design of ADC drug

-One of the major challenges of ADCs is off-target toxicity, which is caused by the premature release of cytotoxic small molecules into the bloodstream.
+One of the major challenges of ADCs is unavoidable toxic side effects, which is caused by the premature release of cytotoxic small molecules into the bloodstream.
+"Off-target, off-tumor"-related adverse events appear to dominate the toxicity profile of most existing ADCs.
+A meta-analysis of available data revealed that different drug-loaded small molecules have distinct toxicity profiles independent of the target antigen.
 Antibodies are an awkward vehicle for transport, difficult to navigate through the tumor's alleys, and it is estimated that only 0.1% of the drug reaches the tumor tissue.
 In order to ensure that the other 99% of highly toxic warheads do not bring systemic toxicity, the chemical link between the warhead and the antibody must be sufficiently stable.
 However, in order to release the warhead in the cell without being too stable, this obviously brings trouble to drug design.

 The associated increased risk depends on the toxicity profile associated with cytotoxic small molecules.
 Off-target toxicities of maytansine (DM1) were hepatotoxicity and thrombocytopenia.
 MMAE was associated with the likelihood of peripheral neuropathy, neutropenia, and anemia.
 MMAF was associated with ocular toxicity.
 In terms of the metabolic characteristics of ADC, the hydrophobicity of ADC increases the clearance rate due to the high drug load of hydrophobic small molecules.
 An in vivo study involving a xenograft model compared the effect of a high dose of MMAE with different DARS (2, 4, and 8) conjugation against CD30 mab on ADC clearance.
 The results showed that the higher the drug loading, the higher the clearance rate.
 In this study, ADCs with a DAR of 8 were cleared fastest.